 St. Vincent and the Grenadines enjoy a tropical climate with the hottest and most humid months being June through September when temperatures reach an average high of 86°F. The most popular months for tourism are December through May when the climate is more moderate (although trade winds provide a welcome breeze all year round).
 The driest months are January through May and the wettest month is July.
 There is a theoretical risk of hurricanes between July and November though they usually pass to the north of the islands.

 St. Vincent and the Grenadines is an independent parliamentary democracy and member of the Commonwealth of Nations.
 Their parliamentary and legislative systems are derived from the British model with 15 elected representatives, 4 senators and a prime minister serving a maximum 5-year term of office.
-Queen Elizabeth II is represented by a Governor General.
-The Government's website is found at www.gov.vc.
+The Crown is represented by a Governor General.

 Formerly comprising a strong agricultural base with bananas serving as the chief export crop, the economy of St.Vincent and the Grenadines is increasingly dependent on tourism which is now the nation's primary source of overseas exchange.